innovation-first/paradox-innovation/content/docs/what-are-innovation-tracks/index.md

 ![](innnovation-cycle.png)

 The point here is to emphasis that the hub will possibly help you in the try, test and demo phases.
-Of course self funded innovation tracks follow a more rigourous process than shown here.
+Of course self-funded innovation tracks follow a more rigourous process than shown here.

 ## Join the Innovation

-### Self funded innovation tracks
+### Self-funded innovation tracks

-The self funded innovation track (*SFRD*s) program is directed by the technical direction and the innovation first teams, with review and participation of all business units.
+The self-funded innovation track (*SFRD*s) program is directed by the technical direction and the innovation first teams, with review and participation of all business units.
 There is a yearly ideation process to select the best ideas.
 Best means:

 * in line with our business and technical strategy.
 * possibly joint effort with a customer: co-innovation is important.